AbhiramInguva/AbhiramInguva/README.md

 📚 Open Source Advocate: I'm a firm believer in the power of collaboration and the importance of giving back to the community.
 Contributing to open-source projects not only allows me to learn from experienced developers but also allows me to share my own expertise, helping others on their coding journey.

-🌐 Web Development and Beyond: I have a special interest in web development, where I enjoy building sleek and intuitive user interfaces while harnessing the power of backend technologies to create dynamic web applications.
-I'm also intrigued by artificial intelligence and its potential to revolutionize various industries.
+🌐 Artificial Intellegence and Beyond: I have a special interest inartificial intelligence and its potential to revolutionize various industries.
+I'm also intrigued by web development and its potential to transform the digital landscape in unprecedented ways.

 🔍 Seeking Opportunities: As I continue my academic journey, I am eager to explore internship opportunities and projects that align with my passions.
 I'm always open to collaborating with like-minded individuals and organizations that value innovation, teamwork, and a drive for continuous improvement.